mohajeranilab/SemiAutoAnnotator/README.md

 ## Usage
 Run the annotation_labeler.py file, it will give you two file explorer windows to select the video file you want to annotate (it will extract frames for you), and the model/weights file to help you annotate

+If you would like to annotate without a model assisting you, simply press Cancel or Exit out of the file explorer prompting you to choose a model/weights file.
 "In the 'used_videos/' directory, a folder will be created for each selected video, containing the video file itself along with subfolders for extracted frames and JSON annotations.
 The structure will look like this:
 ```plaintext
 used_videos/